mrtcode/arkivo-slack/README.md

 EOF
 ```

-Explanation of JSON parameters in the request.
+Explanation of JSON parameters in the request:

 * `url` - A path part of Zotero API endpoint URL that returns item array.
 For example:
-	* `/users/123456/items` - fetches all updated items.
+	* `/users/123456/items` - fetch all updated items.
-	* `/groups/123456/items?tag=tag1` - fetches items with a matching tag.
+	* `/groups/123456/items?tag=tag1` - fetch items with a matching tag.
-	* `/users/123456/items?q=title` - fetches items with a matching title.
+	* `/users/123456/items?q=title` - fetch items with a matching title.
-	* `/groups/123456/items?itemType=book` - fetches items with a matching item type.
+	* `/groups/123456/items?itemType=book` - fetch items with a matching item type.
-	* `/users/123456/collections/HNR32E9N/items` - fetches items from a specified collection.
+	* `/users/123456/collections/HNR32E9N/items` - fetch items from a specified collection.
 * `key` - A Zotero access key to the library we are subscribing.
 For public libraries key isn't necessary.
 * `skip` - Skip processing already existing items.
 * `plugins.name` - Activates the plugin for the current subscription.